Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

 Block_with_Area_Field = arcpy.management.AddField(in_table=blockLayer, field_name="Area", field_type="DOUBLE", field_is_required="NON_REQUIRED")[0]
 </code></pre></div></div> <br>

-<p> Then, the area field is calculated with calculate geometry.
-To do this in python, the command !shape.area@squaremiles! is used. </p> <br>
+<p> The area field is then calculated using the Calculate Geometry tool.
+In Python, this can be done with the expression !shape.area@squaremiles!. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 Block_Filled_Area_ = arcpy.management.CalculateField(in_table=Block_with_Area_Field, field="Area", expression="!shape.area@squaremiles!", expression_type="PYTHON_9.3")[0]
 </code></pre></div></div> <br>

-<p> Now, the two spatial layers can be intersected.
-This uses the “analysis.Intersect” option from Arcpy.
-Since this procedure will create a new feature layer, a system path needs to be assigned to the new file.
-The previous "workSpace" variable can be concatenated with a "\\" and a string, "Block_Intersect", that will serve as the new layer's name. </p> <br>
+<p> The two spatial layers can now be intersected using the “Analysis.Intersect” tool from ArcPy.
+Since this operation will create a new feature layer, a system path must be assigned to the resulting file.
+The existing "workSpace" variable can be concatenated with "\\" and the string "Block_Intersect" to define the name of the new layer. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 Aggregate_Block_Intersect_ = workSpace + "\\" + "Block_Intersect"
 arcpy.analysis.Intersect(in_features=[[Block_Filled_Area_, ""], [Aggregate_Layer_Feature_Layer_JField, ""]], out_feature_class=Aggregate_Block_Intersect_)
 </code></pre></div></div> <br>

-<p> Again, a field representing the area of the intersected spatial layer is added.  </p> <br>
+<p> A field representing the area of the intersected spatial layer is added.  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 Aggregate_Block_Intersect_Empty_New_Area_ = arcpy.management.AddField(in_table=Aggregate_Block_Intersect_, field_name="New_Area", field_type="DOUBLE")[0]
 </code></pre></div></div> <br>

-<p> Likewise, the geometry of the added field is calculated.  </p> <br>
+<p> The geometry of the added field is calculated.  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 Aggregate_Block_Intersect_Populated_Area_ = arcpy.management.CalculateField(in_table=Aggregate_Block_Intersect_Empty_New_Area_, field="New_Area", expression="!shape.area@squaremiles!", expression_type="PYTHON_9.3")[0]
 </code></pre></div></div> <br>

-<p> Another field is added to contain the areal proportion population. </p> <br>
+<p> Another field is added to store the areal proportion population. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 Aggregate_Block_Intersect_Empty_New_Pop_ = arcpy.management.AddField(in_table=Aggregate_Block_Intersect_Populated_Area_, field_name=populationField, field_type="LONG")[0]
 </code></pre></div></div> <br>

-<p> Then, the field is calculated.
-To fit in the expression from the field calculator, “f” is used to denote the mathematical relationship in quotes, and visual basic is used for simplicity.  </p> <br>
+<p> The field is then calculated.
+To define the mathematical relationship in the field calculator, the expression is enclosed in quotes with "f" used to represent the formula.
+Visual Basic is used for simplicity in the calculation.  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 Aggregate_Block_Intersect_Filled_Population_ = arcpy.management.CalculateField(in_table=Aggregate_Block_Intersect_Empty_New_Pop_, field=populationField, expression=f"[{populationField}] * [New_Area] / [Area]", expression_type="VB")[0]
 </code></pre></div></div> <br>

-<p> Approaching the end of the workflow, the summary statistics table now needs to be created.
-To create a table, a desktop path and a name need to be defined – like the “Block_Intersection” feature layer earlier.
-The “statistics” tool is another analysis tool: to choose a summation, write “SUM” by the statistics field.
-The group by which the field values will be summed is the “aggregateJoinField”, which is one of the user defined inputs. </p> <br>
+<p> As the workflow nears completion, the summary statistics table must be created.
+A desktop path and a name must first be defined for the table, similar to the "Block_Intersect" feature layer created earlier.
+The "Statistics" tool, which is another analysis tool, is then used.
+To calculate the sum, "SUM" should be specified for the statistics field.
+The field by which the values will be grouped for summation is the “aggregateJoinField,” which is one of the user-defined inputs. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 Aggregate_Population_Table = workSpace + "\\" + "AGG_TABLE"
 arcpy.analysis.Statistics(in_table=Aggregate_Block_Intersect_Filled_Population_, out_table=Aggregate_Population_Table, statistics_fields=[[populationField, "SUM"]], case_field=[aggregateJoinField])
 </code></pre></div></div> <br>

-<p> Finally, the join between the larger spatial layer and the summary statistics table can be performed.  </p> <br>
+<p> Finally, the join between the larger spatial layer and the summary statistics table can be executed.  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 Aggregate_Population_Layer_ = arcpy.management.AddJoin(in_layer_or_view=Aggregate_Layer_Feature_Layer, in_field=blockJoinField, join_table=Aggregate_Population_Table, join_field=aggregateJoinField, join_type="KEEP_ALL")[0]
 </code></pre></div></div> <br>

-<p>  The analytical workflow is done at this point, though with the SSUtilities package, some general information on the tool can be produced.
-This will require creating a small table that details the input spatial layers as well as the output.
-This can be done with a few strings and lists.  </p> <br>
+<p>  The analytical workflow is now complete.
+However, using the SSUtilities package, general information about the tool can still be generated.
+This involves creating a small table that details the input spatial layers as well as the output.
+This can be accomplished by utilizing a few strings and lists. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 header = "Areal Proportion Analysis"